Top 15 Italian Superstitions

 Here are 15 Italian superstitions that you need to know or at least be aware of.
 We wouldn’t want your next trip to Italy to be cursed by the evil eye called Malocchio!
 Nothing is worth taking that chance!

 Every culture has its own superstitions passed down from generation to generation.
-I grew up with making sure I didn’t walk under a ladder.
-What was your superstition growing up your mother or grandmother told you?
+I grew up making sure I didn’t walk under a ladder.
+What was your superstition growing up that your mother or grandmother told you?

 Here they are in no particular order: